FelixPetriconi/future_proposal/proposal.md

 One argument for passing a future into the continuation is, that the future encapsulates either the real value or an occurred exception.
 But this implies that everyone has to use the more complicated interface by passing futures, even there might be use cases where never an exception might occur.
 From our point of view this is against the general principle within C++, that one only should have to pay for what one really needs.

-For cases that error handling is necessary, a new `.recover()` method would serve the same purpose.
+For cases that error handling is necessary, an optional second argument to `then` can be used.

 ~~~C++
   auto getTheAnswer = [] {